Xrayez/godot-geomtools/CONTRIBUTING.md

 * [2d\polytools\offset\poly_offset.h](2d\polytools\offset\poly_offset.h)
 * [2d\polytools\decomp\poly_decomp.h](2d\polytools\decomp\poly_decomp.h)

-The exact implementation must reside in either of those base folders under the dedicated folder.
-The rest is handled by the build system by detecting the newly implemented back-ends.
-The implemented back-end's name (matching the folder name) can be passed as an option to `scons` while building.

-Don't forget to add `using Poly*[2D,3D] = Poly*[2D,3D]YourClass` typedef statement to actually override the implementation at compile-time.

 ## 3D realms

 If you're a person interested in 3D development, feel free to dive into the